Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 For example, first, babies will need to strengthen their neck and upper back muscles and develop the ability to lift their heads.
 Then they can begin working on strengthening the muscles in their arms to bear weight on the arms and push up off the floor.

-Tummy time is so important because it helps babies develop the strength they need in their neck, shoulder, back, and core muscles.
+Tummy time is important because it helps babies develop the strength they need in their neck, shoulder, back, and core muscles.

 What Are The Other Benefits of Tummy Time?